For organisations across the globe, getting their sales strategies right has never been more essential.

 Another significant change that Salesforce employees have had to contend with is the change in their working situation.

 Many employees are now working remotely, with Marc Benioff offering work from home as an option until at least July 2021.
-In a recent blog which you can read here [link to revealed: employees are more productive at home blog], we discuss how recent research has found that remote working increases productivity as it can allow employees a clearer focus on their tasks.
+In a recent blog which you can read here, we discuss how recent research has found that remote working increases productivity as it can allow employees a clearer focus on their tasks.

 Are you currently working from home, or have you returned to the office?
 With many people reporting an increase in productivity when working from home, it might be time to think about making the switch to remote working if you want to increase your productivity and get better results.